Indications for: VFEND ORAL SUSPENSION

 VFEND ORAL SUSPENSION Interactions:

 See Contraindications.
-Potentiates cyclosporine, tacrolimus, phenytoin, warfarin, methadone, fentanyl, alfentanil, oxycodone, other CYP3A4, CYP2C9, or CYP2C19 substrates (eg, benzodiazepines, vinca alkaloids, statins, omeprazole, ivacaftor, other NNRTIs, HIV protease inhibitors, calcium channel blockers, sulfonylureas, NSAIDs); monitor for adverse events; adjust dose as needed.
+Potentiates cyclosporine, tacrolimus, phenytoin, warfarin, methadone, fentanyl, alfentanil, oxycodone, other CYP3A4, CYP2C9, or CYP2C19 substrates (eg, benzodiazepines, vinca alkaloids, statins, omeprazole, ivacaftor, other NNRTIs, HIV protease inhibitors, calcium channel blockers, sulfonylureas, NSAIDs); monitor for adverse reactions; adjust dose as needed.
 Potentiates, and potentiated by oral contraceptives; monitor.
 Antagonized by phenobarbital, phenytoin, letermovir, possibly delavirdine, efavirenz 300mg every 24hrs, other CYP3A4 inducers.
 Concomitant everolimus, fluconazole: not recommended.
 Avoid concomitant low-dose ritonavir (100mg every 12hrs).
 Monitor for adrenal dysfunction with corticosteroids.
 IV: do not infuse with concomitant blood product or short-term infusion of concentrated electrolytes.

 Visual disturbances, fever, nausea, vomiting, rash, chills, headache, increased LFTs, tachycardia, hallucinations; infusion-related reactions, cutaneous reactions (eg, SJS, TEN, DRESS), photosensitivity (esp. in children), renal toxicity, adrenal dysfunction.
 Children also: epistaxis, abdominal pain, diarrhea, hypertension, thrombocytopenia, hypokalemia, cough, peripheral edema, ALT abnormal, others.